Hide Search Bar

 Admissions Panel

 The admissions panel considers requests for support.
 It is made up of representatives from Essex local authority as well as headteachers from schools in Uttlesford.
-The panel will meet once per term to consider requests from home schools.
+The panel will meet once per half term to consider requests from home schools.
 Requests must be made in writing using the Request for Support form and be accompanied by supporting evidence, no later than two weeks before the panel meeting.
 Requests will be acknowledged and confirmation given of the date of the next panel meeting.
 Headteachers of schools requesting support are expected to attend the panel meeting and may attend with one other appropriate member of staff, e.g., the SENCO.

 Expectations of Stakeholders